 Scrum Master:

 Wesley Jones is our scrum master.
 He is a keeper of scrum process.
-Wesley is tasked with leading daily scrum and running the scrum planning meeting.
+Wesley is tasked with leading biweekly scrum and running the sprint planning meeting.
 In doing so, it is ensured that the topics stay on track and important issues are discussed as necessary.

 Product Owner: